-Internship Summary Report
+Internship Summary

-The Internship Summary Report should be minimum of a one page summary of your internship experience; a minimum of three pages is required if taking this course for 6 hours.
-Please use APA format; double space with 12 point font.
+The Internship Summary Report should be minimum of a one-page summary of your internship experience; A minimum of three pages is required if taking this course for 6 hours.
+Please use APA format; double space with 12-point font.
 Below are items to address in the summary.

-- What did you learn in the internship? - What was the hardest thing about the internship? - How prepared were you to do this internship? - What skills do we need to teach other students to be successful with this type of internship? - What would you do differently if you did this internship again? - Do you recommend this internship for future students? - Any other input you would like to offer about your experience with the internship
+- What did you learn in the internship? - What was the hardest thing about the internship? - How prepared were you to do this internship? - What skills do we need to teach other students to be successful with this type of internship? - Do you recommend this internship for future students? - Any other input you would like to offer about your experience with the internship